 ‘Take a shower.
 Be ready in ten minutes.’

 Twenty minutes later and we were on our way out the door.
 Her friends were expecting us half an hour ago.
-Through the landing windows all I could see was the black of the night city and the occasional orange light.
+Through the landing windows all I could see was the black of the city and the occasional orange light.
 At night cities reclaim their virginity; virgin lungs and brain, virgin heart reborn and ready for conquering.
 I glanced over the banisters.
-Far below, the lobby floor pulsed and vibrated.
+Below us the lobby floor pulsed and vibrated.

-There was techno on the stairs as we descended.
+As we descended the stairs we heard techno coming up towards us.
 A young man with dark skin and dreads and wearing thick-rimmed glasses was dancing on the third floor landing.
-The music was coming from small speakers hanging from his belt.
+The music came from small speakers hung from his belt.
 Despite being late Liana stopped to dance with him for a couple of beats before continuing on our way.
 The music faded above us.
 Liana jumped the last two steps into the lobby and threw herself at the large double doors and smashed her way into the street.

-The river ran parallel to a cobbled street lined with bars and cafes where groups of people enjoyed beer and good conversation.
-The sound of chatter echoed around me.
-We made our way along the riveredge.
-It was lined with lights, beautiful reflections of them balancing on the water.
-The cafes and bars glowed in neon blues.
+The river ran parallel to a cobbled street lined with bars and cafes where groups of people enjoyed beer and conversation.
+The sound of chatter echoed around us.
+We made our way along the river edge.
+It was lined with lights, beautiful reflections balancing on the water.
+The cafes and bars glowed in neon.

 Liana was one step ahead of me, leading me through the evening revellers.
 Again she ducked and dived, agile like an animal, and again I struggled to keep up.
 Eventually we arrived at a bar called ****** and I followed her in and into a bright space of contemporary furniture and soft couches.
-The walls were bare bricked and adjorned with paintings and shelves rammed with books.
-Delicately placed floors lamps leant over from corners.
-Towards the rear was a wooden bar the colour of Elm and embedded with stones.
+The walls were bare brick with artwork and murals.
+Delicately placed floor lamps leant over from corners.
+Towards the rear was a wooden bar embedded with fairy lights.
+Music played in the background.
 I followed Liana up a spiral staircase to a mezzanine with low coffee tables and teak couches.
-By the corner was a man and two women, all three in their mid-twenties, sat with bottles of beer.
-When they saw us approach they each stood and with a certain amount of fuss in turn hugged and kissed Liana.
+There were shelves rammed with books.
+In the corner was a man and two women, all three in their mid-twenties, sitting with bottles of beer.
+When they saw us approach a huge fuss was made as they stood and in turn hugged and kissed Liana.
 I shook hands with all three.
 The man, Dave, was English, and the two women, Reena and Hedy, were German.
 The five of us sat.

 Dave pushed his glasses up his nose.
 His glasses were large, thick-rimmed, and tinted blue.
 ‘This place is like home,’ he said to me, smiling.
 He had a great smile.
-‘It’s like a diving board into Berlin.’
+‘It’s my diving board into Berlin.’

-‘Art decorates walls,’ said Hedy.
-Her voice was soft and dreamy.
-‘And music decorates time.
-I read that somewhere.’
-Hedy was a slim, fantastic-looking woman with frizzy black hair and a nose stud.
+‘It’s very cool,’ said Hedy.
+Hedy was a slim frantic-looking woman with frizzy black hair and a nose stud.
+Her skin was dark and she had red lipstick.
 She wore a faux leather jacket the colour of cognac, with zips that she couldn’t stop playing with.